okikio/native/packages/animate/README.md

 _Be careful when using fillMode, it has some problems when it comes to concurrency of animations read more on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EffectTiming/fill), if browser support were better I would remove fillMode and use Animation.commitStyles, I'll have to change the way `fillMode` functions later.
 Use the onfinish method to commit styles [onfinish](#onfinish)._

 Defines how an element should look after the animation. `none` the animation's effects are only visible while the animation is playing. `forwards` the affected element will continue to be rendered in the state of the final animation frame. `backwards` the animation's effects should be reflected by the element(s) state prior to playing. `both` combining the effects of both forwards and backwards: The animation's effects should be reflected by the element(s) state prior to playing and retained after the animation has completed playing. `auto` if the animation effect fill mode is being applied to is a keyframe effect. "auto" is equivalent to "none".
 Otherwise, the result is "both".
-Uou can learn more here on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EffectTiming/fill).
+You can learn more here on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EffectTiming/fill).

 ### options